bmoshe/bootcamp-backend/README.md

 # Bootcamp Project Backend - Todo List App
 In this project, we're going to be building a small web-app that keeps track of tasks for a TODO list.
-We're going to allow the user to create multiple seperate lists (which we call task lists), to stay organized.
+We're going to allow the user to create multiple separate lists (which we call task lists), to stay organized.
 The backend project will provide an API that will be consumed by the frontend.

 Users of our app will be able to: